AadishSaini/BreakTheBrick/README.md

 BreakTheBrick
-This is a pygame inspired origionally from the BlackBerry Inbuilt Game...
+This is a pygame inspired originally from the BlackBerry Inbuilt Game...

 Requirements:-
 	Pygame >= 0.5.5
 	Python >= 3.5